The Training Course covers how to protect vulnerable children in Wills.

 The Backup Executors, under the power of the Maintenance Trust, can put some of the inheritance into a Special Disability Trust, after you die.

 Each individual circumstance varies depending on the level of disability and the child’s particular needs and capacities.
 Your child needs to be properly cared for.
 You need to ensure their general health and wellbeing.
 Without a crystal ball, this is impossible.
-Therefore, the Maintenance Trust has flexibility.
+Therefore, the Maintenance Trust that we put in your 3-Generaiton Testamentary Trust has flexibility.
 The Backup Executors have the power to protect the challenged child for:

 As a father who has lost a child, I know that this is a very emotional and difficult discussion for you.
 I have been practising as a lawyer in tax and Estate Planning since the 1980s.
-I or any of our lawyers are very willing to speak with you on this.
+I or the law are very willing to speak with you on this.
 So please don’t hesitate to telephone to talk about what is the best decision for your vulnerable child.
 We can help you answer the online questions.